joshbegley/nyt-latest/previous.md

 `Gusts of wind up to 35 miles per hour, coupled with a weekslong drought, threatened to hasten the spread of the 5,000-acre Jennings Creek fire along the border of New York and New Jersey on Tuesday.`\
 https://nytimes.com/video/weather/100000009821570/new-york-new-jersey-wildfire.html

-**Trump’s Demand for Recess Appointments Poses Early Test of a Radical Second Term**\
+**Trump’s Demand to Skirt Senate Confirmations Poses Early Test of a Radical Second Term**\
 `The once and future president is pushing Republicans to systematically abdicate the Senate’s constitutional role in vetting his nominees.`\
 https://nytimes.com/2024/11/12/us/politics/trump-republicans-senate.html